slackapi/java-slack-sdk/docs/content/guides/getting-started-with-bolt.md

 ### Running your Kotlin app {#run-kotlin}

-If all items from the checklist are ✅, bootstrapping your first-ever Kotlin-flavored Bolt app will succeed:
+If all items from the checklist are ✅, bootstrapping your first Kotlin-flavored Bolt app will succeed:

 ```bash
 # Visit https://api.slack.com/apps to know these